HyperDreamBooth: HyperNetworks for Fast Personalization of Text-to-Image Models: Conclusion

 \section{Conclusion}

-In this work, we have presented \textit{HyperDreamBooth} a novel method for fast and lightweight subject-driven personalization of text-to-image diffusion models.
-Our method leverages a HyperNetwork to generate Lightweight DreamBooth (LiDB) parameters for a diffusion model with a subsequent fast rank-relaxed finetuning that achieves a significant reduction in size and speed compared to DreamBooth and other optimization-based personalization work.
-We have demonstrated that our method can produce high-quality and diverse images of faces in different styles and with different semantic modifications, while preserving subject details and model integrity.
+In this work, we presented \textit{HyperDreamBooth} a new method for fast and lightweight subject personalization of diffusion models.
+It leverages a HyperNetwork to generate Lightweight DreamBooth (LiDB) parameters for a diffusion model with a subsequent fast rank-relaxed finetuning that achieves a sharp reduction in size and speed compared to DreamBooth and other optimization-based personalization work.
+We showed that it produces high-quality and diverse images of faces with different styles and semantic modifications, while preserving subject details and model integrity. {